osu-eesc/cms-docs/user-guide/docs/support-roles.md

     - Create structured, described, and atomic content that can be used in a digital content and engagement strategy
     - Utilize analytics, public marketing research, and other data to inform decisions
-    - Facilitate the Digital Content and Engagement (DCE) Strategy Team meetings and implement website, content management system, and content strategy activities
+    - Facilitate the Digital Content and Engagement (Navigator) Strategy Team meetings and implement website, content management system, and content strategy activities

 **Extension Computing Technology Unit (ECTU)**